floooh/fibs-hello-world/README.md

 # fibs-hello-world

+> NOTE: this stuff is all work in progress and will break frequently!

 The mininal [fibs](https://github.com/floooh/fibs) hello-world project.

 To try this out, first [install Deno](https://deno.land/manual@v1.31.1/getting_started/installation), then install the fibs main script as Deno tool: